HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Florist and Market Stalls

-Most aspects of a Market Stall and a Florist tend to be average in terms of the range of houseplants they sell.
+Most aspects of a Market Stall and a Florist tend to be average in terms of the range of houseplants they sell as they're typically only small businesses.

 However don't let this put you off as this could still be a good spot to find more common varieties of well cared for houseplants.